 Enterprise development is considered one of the strategic roadmaps to overcoming the triple challenge of poverty, inequality, and persistently low unemployment in South Africa.

-With just over a third of the country’s adult population employed in the second quarter of 2020, and official unemployment for the third quarter at 30.8% (with the unofficial figure much higher), it is clear that drastic action will need to be taken to help the country recover from the pandemic – small businesses have been particularly hard-hit, with close to 43% closing during the first five months.
+“According to Stats SA, the number of employed decreased by 28 000 to 15 million in the first quarter of 2021 (with the unofficial figure much higher), it is clear that drastic action will need to be taken to help the country recover from the pandemic.” – small businesses have been particularly hard-hit, with close to 43% closing during the first five months.
 Before Covid-19 reached our shores, it was estimated that there were around 700 000 formal businesses in South Africa, with hundreds of thousands of micro and small businesses located in the informal sector, according to Jennifer Cohen, Executive for Policy and Advocacy at the Small Business Institute (see page 117 of the Trialogue Business in Society Handbook 2020).

 By November 2020, 17% of the workforce was classified as ‘self-employed’ (with less than 42% of those small businesses classified as employers in their own right), with paid employees constituting some 83% of the workforce.

 The pandemic has proved a significant setback for entrepreneurship in a country in which 70-80% of small businesses have been failing within the first five years, even without the challenges of Covid-19.
 With only 15% of start-ups able to go the distance in South Africa, we do not have enough sustainable small businesses to create jobs and contribute to national income, let alone promote innovation, drive social change, and foster community development.
 ED should be an urgent priority for the public and private sectors – not only to help to create small businesses, but to ensure that those newly formed companies can provide employment, scale when they are ready to do so, and continue to operate in the long term.